CodeShayk/Schemio/README.md

         public Order[] Orders { get; set; }
     }
 ```
-Above, Customer is the entity we want to hydrate with data conditionaly passing in schema paths mapping to object graph.

-> Step 2 - Define schema configuration to map query/transformer pairs to schema paths mapping to the object graph.
+> Step 2 - Define entity schema configuration to map query/transformer pairs to schema paths mapping to the object graph of the entity in context.

 Derive schema from `IEntitySchema<T>` where T is entity to hydrate.
 The query/transformer mappings can be nested to 5 levels down.
 You could map multiple schema paths to a given query/transformer pair.